vikramphilar/msbd5001indproject/README.md

 # msbd5001indproject
-This repository holds readme file, code and submission.csv files for MSBD 5001 individual project
+This repository holds project files for the MSBD 5001 Kaggle in-class competition assignment

 ## Programming language used:
 Python